E-Book Publishing Profits

 And the other great thing about all these topics – and Amanda’s vampire books too – is they tap into profitable themes and topics.
 That’s key if you hope to make any money with your e-books.
 You have to tap into hot trends.
 And that takes some market research.

 Scan the Amazon.com bestseller lists.
 See what’s featured prominently in your local bookstore.
 Look at what you’re reading.
-What you’re friends and family are reading.
+What your friends and family are reading.
 From there you should get an idea of topics that will make for a bestseller.

 The trick to writing an e-book is to actually write it.
 And I’m not being trite: if you want to sell your own product, you first need a product to sell.
 The best advice I can give you is this: sit down and write the thing.
 Don’t get hung up on the first chapter.
 Don’t spend a month looking for that perfect opening sentence.